-ACI is subject to a wide range of federal, provincial and municipal laws and regulations, such as local licensing requirements, consumer protection laws and environmental requirements governing, among other things, discharges into the air and water, above ground and underground storage of petroleum substances and chemicals, handling and disposal of wastes and remediation of contamination arising from spills and releases.
-ACI is also subject to the rules imposed by self-regulatory authorities in various jurisdictions.
-If ACI violates these laws and regulations, ACI may be subject to civil and criminal penalties, or a cease and desist order may be issued against the operations that are not or are alleged not to be in compliance.
-ACI's future acquisitions may also be subject to governmental regulation, including antitrust reviews.
-ACI believes that all of the franchised automobile dealerships comply in all material respects with all applicable laws and regulations relating to ACI's business, but future laws and regulations may be more stringent and require ACI to incur significant additional costs.
-Furthermore, we expect further regulation of gas engines and vehicle emissions which may affect the types of vehicles we sell and service.
-See "Description of the AutoCanada Business - Regulatory Matters and Policies" for more information.
+AutoCanada is subject to a wide range of federal, provincial and municipal laws and regulations, such as local licensing requirements, consumer protection laws and environmental requirements governing, among other things, discharges into the air and water, above ground and underground storage of petroleum substances and chemicals, handling and disposal of wastes and remediation of contamination arising from spills and releases.
+AutoCanada is also subject to rules imposed by self-regulatory authorities in various jurisdictions.
+If AutoCanada violates these laws and regulations, AutoCanada may be subject to civil and criminal penalties, or a cease and desist order may be issued against the operations that are not or are alleged not to be in compliance.
+AutoCanada's future acquisitions may also be subject to governmental regulation, including antitrust reviews.
+AutoCanada believes that all of its franchised automobile dealerships comply in all material respects with all applicable laws and regulations relating to AutoCanada's business, but future laws and regulations may be more stringent and require AutoCanada to incur significant additional costs.
+Furthermore, the Company expects further regulation of gas engines and vehicle emissions which may affect the types of vehicles it sells and services.